fergonco/fergonco.github.io/_posts/2017-09-20-Traffic prediction based on public transport transit times (IV).md

 This implementation faces some performance limitations:

 * The final result contains a record for each segment and for each timestamp.
 In the reduced area the project focuses on there are 4000 segments.
 On the other side, "the last 24 hours each quarter of hour" produces 96 timestamps.
 The result for this limited area and time dimension is 384000 records.
 It is not a big deal to serve a map with this amount of data but one can easily see that it does not escalate.
-Specially, focusing on bigger area would increase quadratically the number of segments.
+Specially, as we deal with bi-dimensional data, focusing on bigger area would increase quadratically the number of segments.

 * Without going into the query details, joining the timestamps views and the *Shift*s involves a subquery, which is quite inefficient.
 After installing all the indexes and being sure PostgreSQL uses them, the whole process takes between 1 and 2 minutes.
 Probably the "views" approach is wrong in itself and an incremental solution that updates the drawing dataset each time new data is gathered would be much lighter computationally.